mrtoronto/ast2nodes/scripts/README.md

 # Scripts Directory

-This directory contains utility scripts for working with the code parser and knowledge graph tools.
+This directory contains utility scripts for working with AST2Nodes - a tool that converts Abstract Syntax Trees to knowledge graph nodes for code analysis.

 ## Available Scripts